 Submit the information below- a staff member will follow up once your inquiry is received.

-Complete a Background Check- After the interview you will be asked to complete background check forms and be fingerprinted at the Highway Patrol.
+Complete a Background Check- After the interview, you will be asked to complete background check forms.

 Complete pre-service training- Before becoming a CASA you must complete a CASA Staff-led training course.